primeqa/primeqa/primeqa/components/README.md

 The following shows how to use the component [DPREmbeddings](./embeddings/dpr_embeddings.py) to obtain vectors.

-The input is a list of documents where each item is a dictionary containing a `text` and optionally a `title` field.
+The input is a list of texts.
 The `embeddings_format` argument can be used specify the format of the vectors.
 The options are `pt` to return tensors, `np` to return numpy arrays, `None` to return as a list of floats.
 The default is `None`

 Usage: